MariaSmith321/1secmail/README.md

 #  What is a disposable email address?

-A disposable email address is a [temporary email](https://www.1secmail.cc) temporary email that you can use for short-term purposes.
+A disposable email address is a [1secmail](https://www.1secmail.cc) temporary email that you can use for short-term purposes.
 It’s perfect for avoiding spam and protecting your primary email.

 ## Is 1secmail.cc free to use?
 Yes!
 1secmail.cc is completely free, and you can generate as many one-time email addresses as you need.